rzarajczyk/rzarajczyk.github.io/docs/macos-docker-without-docker-desktop.md

 ```
 What's noteworthy:

- * ✅ it works
+ * :white_check_mark: it works
- * ❌ no GUI/Desktop tool
+ * :x: no GUI/Desktop tool
- * 🔶 a bit more difficult installation (but come on, it's just a natural consequence of using the Docker CLI)
+ * :large_orange_diamond: a bit more difficult installation (but come on, it's just a natural consequence of using the Docker CLI)
- * ✅ uses the Docker CLI.
+ * :white_check_mark: uses the Docker CLI.
 All your automation scripts should work fine
- * ✅ there's no separate Colima driver for Minikube, but the Docker driver works just fine.
+ * :white_check_mark: there's no separate Colima driver for Minikube, but the Docker driver works just fine.
- * ✅ Colima is also not detected as a runtime environment for testcontainers, but there's an [official support](https://www.testcontainers.org/supported_docker_environment/#using-colima) for it and it only requires two env variables to be set
+ * :white_check_mark: Colima is also not detected as a runtime environment for testcontainers, but there's an [official support](https://www.testcontainers.org/supported_docker_environment/#using-colima) for it and it only requires two env variables to be set
- * ✅ image registry is the same as in Docker
+ * :white_check_mark: image registry is the same as in Docker

 ## Verdict: Colima is better
 While both Podman and Colima works fine, **for me Colima is much better tool** due to better compatibility with other software.